ahocquard/akeneo-projects/poc/category-tree-count/README.md

 ## Goal of this POC

 When displaying the category tree in the product grid, the number of products in each category should be displayed.
+We are currently trying to do it in real time.

+We try to avoid to do it asynchronously, because the count is dependent of the permission of the user.
+But if it's too time-consuming or too complicated to do it in real-time, a solution would be to do it asynchronously, for each user.

 ## Objectives